A King Alone: Publication

 Published by Éditions de la Table ronde in June 1947, Un roi sans divertissement broke the embargo imposed by the Conseil national des écrivains, becoming Giono's first post-war work.
 It was subsequently republished by Éditions Gallimard in December of the same year.
 Giono later categorized this novel, along with several others from the post-war period, as "chroniques romanesques" or "romantic chronicles."

 In 2019, Alyson Waters translated the novel into English under the title, A King Alone.

+Adaptations

+The book was the basis for the 1963 film A King Without Distraction, directed by François Leterrier from a screenplay by Giono.

+It was adapted into the 2021 comic book Un roi sans divertissement written by Jean Dufaux and illustrated by Jacques Terpant.